flashbots/flashbots-repository-template/README.md

 ## Instructions

+- Give a descriptive name to the repository.
+If it is a generic name like `docs`, call it `flashbots-docs` to make it clearer for people who fork it.

 - Every project maintained by the Flashbots collective should have a comprehensive and clear README file that serves as an index.
   - Follow the [Standard Readme](https://github.com/RichardLitt/standard-readme/blob/master/spec.md) specification.
   - Read [Art of README](https://github.com/hackergrrl/art-of-readme).